 Knights Corner: Open source software stack

-As mentioned in “Knights Corner micro-architecture support” the open source software stack consists of an embedded Linux, a minimally modified GCC, plus driver software.
+As mentioned in“Knights Corner micro-architecture support” the open source software stack consists of an embedded Linux*, a minimally modified GCC, plus driver software.
 There is a package for GDB available separately as well.
-Links for these resources can be found at intel.com/software/mic in the article titled “RESOURCES (including downloads).”
+Links for these resources can be found at https://software.intel.com/en-us/mic-developer in the article titled “RESOURCES (including downloads).”

-The open source updates we have made are in support of the instruction set, the ABI, initializing and controlling an SMP on-a-chip, and the glue software to support the coprocessor communication with the host system.
+The open source updates Intel has made are in support of the instruction set, the ABI, initializing and controlling an SMP on-a-chip, and the glue software to support the coprocessor communication with the host system.

 The Symmetric Communications Interface (SCIF) is included in the RPM bundle.
 SCIF provides a mechanism for inter-node communications within a single platform.
 A node, for SCIF purposes, is defined as either a Knights Corner device or the Intel Xeon processor.
 In particular, SCIF abstracts the details of communicating over the PCI Express bus.
 The SCIF APIs are callable from both user space (uSCIF) and kernel-space (kSCIF).

-We learned a few things in doing our first implementations of MPSS and look forward to discussions with upstream projects about how MIC Architecture should be supported.
-What we have released now will be worthy of a “typical vendor code” label by the community, and we will work to upgrade from that.
-Naturally, we are not recommending checking in the code we have today.
+The MPSS team learned a few things in doing the first implementations of MPSS and looks forward to discussions with upstream projects about how MIC Architecture should be supported.
+What has been released now will be worthy of a “typical vendor code” label by the community, and Intel will work to upgrade from that.
+Naturally, the recommendation is not to check in the code as it exists today.
 Nevertheless, it is functional and ready for use.
 In fact, it has been being actively used on prototype and pre-production machines for many months already.
-Going forward we are looking into to utilizing the Yocto project for our build system, which may make it even easier for those that wish to experiment with and build upon our environment.
+Going forward Intel is looking into to utilizing the Yocto project for the build system, which may make it even easier for those that wish to experiment with and build upon the environment.

 GCC: the basics are in

 GCC also does not include support for any offload directives at this point.
-While the Intel compiler has “LEO” (Language Extensions for Offload), we are hopeful of a standard that brings together the GPU-only OpenACC with the more flexible Intel LEO offload model for coprocessors.
-We are engaged in the OpenMP committee hoping to find such a combination to be generally applicable, integrated and fully compatible with OpenMP (including the ability to offload OpenMP code).
-Once that is achieved, we think it will make sense to see if GCC’s OpenMP support should be extended.
-We can then work with the GCC community to discuss and assist these potential future additions to GCC.
+While the Intel compiler has “LEO” (Language Extensions for Offload), Intel is hopeful of a standard that brings together the GPU-only OpenACC with the more flexible Intel LEO offload model for coprocessors.
+Intel is engaged in the OpenMP committee hoping to find such a combination to be generally applicable, integrated and fully compatible with OpenMP (including the ability to offload OpenMP code).
+Once that is achieved, it will likely make sense to see if GCC’s OpenMP support should be extended.
+Intel can then work with the GCC community to discuss and assist these potential future additions to GCC.

 GDB: ready for C and C++ developers

 GDB is great for C and C++ application debugging unless Intel® Language Extensions for Offload (LEO) are being used.
 The Intel debugger is still a better choice for Fortran application debugging and for debugging programs using offload.
-We are working to collaborate with the GDB community to enhance GDB for Fortran and for offload debugging.
+Intel is working to collaborate with the GDB community to enhance GDB for Fortran and for offload debugging.